Inquiring Clients! Call Now: 980-397-2519

 Do I need written approval from my primary care physician in order for services to be covered?

 For all other insurance plans, we do not bill directly.
-Instead, we will provide you with a Superbill—an invoice that includes a diagnosis—which you can submit to your carrier for possible out-of-network reimbursement.
+Instead, we can provide you with a Superbill—an invoice that includes a diagnosis—which you can submit to your carrier for possible out-of-network reimbursement.
 We will review the diagnosis with you before providing the invoice.
 Please be aware that a Superbill does not guarantee reimbursement, though it may be helpful for tax purposes or for utilizing funds in a Health Savings Account (HSA) or Flex Spending Account (FSA).

 Payment